rstolpe/MonitorInformation/README.md

-# Get-MonitorInformation
+# MonitorInformation
-This function will return information about the monitor from either local or remote computer.
+This function will return information about monitors from local or remote computer.
 ### This script will return the following information
 - Is the monitor active? (connected)
 - Manufacturer Name